 A worm drive saw functions through a powerful motor.
 The motor positioning at the rear makes this type of circular saw longer than the common models.
 It also has maximum power and setting where the engine produces more torque but lesser RPM.

 The saw’s power is driven through the extra gears, both are set at 90 degrees.
-We recommend it for users working in tight and confined spaces due to its sleek profile.
+I recommend it for users working in tight and confined spaces due to its sleek profile.

 Is a worm drive table saw also better than a regular table saw?

 If you’re looking for other options that provide high-pressure cross-cuts than a regular table saw unit, the worm drive can attest to delivery of additional force.
 The only offset is the extra weight and less speed due to its slow RPM.

 How do I know if I need a circular saw?